 Why disclosing all these info?

 Because we want you to believe us, we want to be as honest as possible.
-We want to be a trustworthy, in-depth resource for the astronomy community, and we believe that disclosing our financial side is a crucial component of that.
+We want to be a reliable, thorough resource for the astronomy community, and we think that letting people know how we make money is a key part of that.